Physics Lab Equipment

 Features

-• Rotary base plate with adjustable level
+• Rotary base plate with adjustable leveling

 • High sensitivity magnetoresistive sensor